 Damage During the War

-The Hamam suffered serious damage during the war 1992-1995.
-After renovation by architect Ferhad Mulabegovic it became the Isa Begov Hamam Boutique Hotel.
-The hotel is protected and preserved as an important cultural heritage icon.
+The Hamam suffered serious damage during the war 1992-1995, but was renovated by architect Ferhad Mulabegovic.
+It became the Isa Begov Hamam Boutique Hotel, and is protected and preserved as an important cultural heritage icon.

 I’ll truly miss Bosnia-Herzegovina and Sarajevo – a special place!
 Photo memories are attached.
 More later from Belgrade Serbia.